 About Ho-Ho-Kus's Business & Tax Landscape

-Ho-Ho-Kus is a small, prestigious Bergen County borough with a character shaped by history, community pride, and exceptional per-capita income.
-Despite having a population of only about 4,000 residents, Ho-Ho-Kus consistently ranks among New Jersey's highest-income communities — a reflection of its appeal to professional families, NYC commuters, and established business owners who are drawn to the borough's historic downtown, top-rated schools, and the social cohesion of a tight-knit small borough.
-The Pascack Valley Line rail station provides direct service to Midtown Manhattan, making Ho-Ho-Kus a natural choice for professionals who work in the city but prioritize quality of life in their residential community.
+Ho-Ho-Kus is a small, prestigious Bergen County borough shaped by history, community pride, and exceptional per-capita income.
+Despite a population of only about 4,000 residents, it consistently ranks among New Jersey's highest-income communities.
+Professional families, NYC commuters, and established business owners are drawn to the borough's historic downtown, top-rated schools, and the social cohesion of a tight-knit community.

-Ho-Ho-Kus has a historic downtown along Sheridan Avenue and East Franklin Turnpike that features boutique retail, restaurants, professional offices, and personal services — a commercial core that serves both the local residential community and the broader neighboring area.
-Business owners in this corridor often have the profile of established, owner-operated enterprises: a dental practice that has served the same families for decades, a financial planning office, a specialty home goods boutique, or an accounting or legal practice.
-These businesses benefit most from business advisory services that integrate tax strategy with operational financial management — ensuring that the business is as tax-efficient as possible while maintaining clean books and compliant payroll.
+Ho-Ho-Kus has a historic downtown along Sheridan Avenue and East Franklin Turnpike featuring boutique retail, restaurants, professional offices, and personal services.
+This commercial core serves both the local residential community and the broader neighboring area.
+Business owners here often have the profile of established, owner-operated enterprises: a dental practice that has served the same families for decades, a financial planning office, a specialty home goods boutique, or a legal practice.

-For Ho-Ho-Kus residents who earn their income in New York City, the multi-state tax filing requirement — NJ resident return plus NY nonresident return — is an annual complexity that many handle incorrectly or suboptimally.
-The NJ-NY credit for taxes paid to New York only partially offsets the double-taxation problem, and the extent of that offset depends on the precise ratio of NY-source income to total income, the applicable NJ and NY tax rates at the margin, and whether any other credits (such as the NYC nonresident credit) apply.
-Comprehensive year-round tax planning for Ho-Ho-Kus commuters accounts for both states simultaneously from the first paycheck of the year.
+For Ho-Ho-Kus residents who earn their income in New York City, the multi-state filing requirement — NJ resident return plus NY nonresident return — is an annual complexity many handle incorrectly.
+The NJ-NY credit for taxes paid to New York only partially offsets the double-taxation problem.
+The extent of that offset depends on the ratio of NY-source income to total income, the applicable marginal rates in each state, and whether any other credits such as the NYC nonresident credit apply.

 The post-pandemic remote work shift has been especially relevant for Ho-Ho-Kus, where many residents with Manhattan-based employers now work from home at least part of the week.
-The tax allocation of income between NY and NJ for partial-year remote workers depends on a complex interplay of NY's "convenience of the employer" doctrine, employer policies, and the physical location where work is actually performed.
-Ho-Ho-Kus residents who have shifted to hybrid or fully remote schedules may have a legitimate claim to allocate a greater portion of their income to NJ — potentially reducing their NYC and NY tax burden — if their situation is properly documented and reported.
+The tax allocation of income between NY and NJ for hybrid workers depends on NY's "convenience of the employer" doctrine, employer policies, and the physical location where work is actually performed.

 Ho-Ho-Kus Tax Considerations